Priyank-Bhagat/bmi_calculator/README.md

 You can find out if your current weight is good for your health or not by just following the steps that are shown below in the BMICalc app.

-Step 1> Select Your Gender.
+Step 1> Select Your Gender🚻.

 <p>
     <img width="250" src="https://user-images.githubusercontent.com/115228605/204234008-2291da0e-ed3c-43b8-9e86-522f6627e4f4.gif" alt="something was here🤔">